Bishopdale, Christchurch: Religion

 Bishopdale has a library and many churches, including Presbyterian, Jehovah's Witnesses and Catholic.
+Another place of worship in the suburb is a mosque located on Isleworth Road.

 In popular culture

 Margaret Mahy has set her book The Changeover in Bishopdale; it is called Gardendale in that popular book, and production of a film of the same name began in 2016.